Every child deserves

 for the community.

-The Hub has been shaped from its earliest days with input from local families, community collaborators, and experts in early childhood development.
+The HUB has been shaped from its earliest days with input from local families, community collaborators, and experts in early childhood development.
 A community steering committee has guided the project and will continue to provide oversight as we grow.

 Upper Manhattan Early Childhood Connect (UMECC)

 A collective of over 25 child-facing agencies in Northern Manhattan, co-led by leading community organizations.
-UMECC guides the development and programming of the Hub, ensuring deep community alignment at every step.
+UMECC guides the development and programming of the HUB, ensuring deep community alignment at every step.

 Nido de Esperanza

 Working with the most vulnerable babies in their first 1,000 days of life.
-Nido co-inhabits the Hub space and leads our parenting program — a founding partner and kindred spirit.
+Nido co-inhabits the HUB space and leads our parenting program — a founding partner and kindred spirit.

 The Opportunity